TheTanBull/pokematch/README.md

 # PokeMatch
 **_"Gotta match 'em all!"_**

+Pokematch is a Pokemon memory game in HTML/CSS/Javascript.
+Currently only supported on desktop (Firefox/Chrome).

 Many years ago, I started teaching myself to code in order to create some translation tools for Japanese Gameboy ROMs.
 Pokemon ROMs.

 This is my homage to the past.